gogobook/my-asp-dot-net/ch9.md

 The ^ has a different meaning used within square brackets.
 Used outside square brackets, it marks the beginning of input text.
 Within square brackets, it means any character except the following.
-NOTE
+**NOTE**
-The use of the + character specifies there must be at least one such digit, but there may be more than one—so this would match 9, 83, 854, and so on.
+The use of the + character specifies there must be at least one such digit, but there may be more than one——so this would match 9, 83, 854, and so on.
 Displaying Results
 In this section, you code the RegularExpressionsPlayground example to